dylanbeattie/dylanbeattie.net/_articles/the-cost-of-code/index.md

 permalink: /articles/the-cost-of-code/
 summary: A written version of a talk I presented at various software conferences and events in 2019, about the economics of programming and the social and environmental impact of modern software development.
 css-class: transcript
-opengraph:
+meta:
-  description: Dylan Beattie talks about the economics of programming, and the social and environmental cost of modern software.
+  og_description: Dylan Beattie talks about the economics of programming, and the social and environmental cost of modern software.
-  image: /articles/the-cost-of-code/summary_large_image.jpg
+  og_image: /articles/the-cost-of-code/summary_large_image.jpg
 date: '2019-10-06T23:41:00.000+01:00'
 ---
 *This is a talk that I presented at various software conferences and community events in 2019.
 Videos of versions of this talk are available from [Beyond Tech 2019](https://skillsmatter.com/skillscasts/13058-the-cost-of-code) and [DotNext Saint-Petersburg 2019](https://www.youtube.com/watch?v=001SxQCEuv8) – and check out my blog post